bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 Synthetic or non-synthetic?

-The localization files can either be generated as a synthetic package or non-synthetic, and we need to decide which one fits our need more, let’s see the difference 👇🏻
+The localizations files can either be generated as a synthetic package or non-synthetic, and we need to decide which one fits our need more, let’s see the difference 👇🏻

 ---

 4️⃣: Synthetic

 Set `generate` to true in pubspec.yaml, then run the command `flutter gen-10n` at the root using the terminal.
-This will generate a new package under .dart_tool, this will ignore the output-dir in l10n.yaml
+This will generate a new package under .dart_tool, which ignores the `output-dir` we specified earlier in `l10n.yaml`.

 ![](070.5.png)